Digital-Data-Co/forge-docs/src/user-guide/schedules.md

 You can change the timezone by updating the configuration file or setting an environment variable:

 1. **Using the configuration file**:
-    Add or update the `timezone` field in your Semaphore configuration file:
+    Add or update the `timezone` field in your Forge configuration file:
     ```json
     {
       "schedule": {